 Historical Context - How we reached our access model¶

 Ironic has reached the access model through an evolution the API and the data stored.
 Along with the data stored, the enforcement of policy based upon data stored in these fields.

-System scoped authentication is intended for “administrative” activites such
+System scoped authentication is intended for “administrative” activities such

 as those crossing tenants/projects, as all tenants/projects should be visible